 Kubernetes is great for operations but ideally speaking, it’s not something developers should concern themselves about.
 In reality, apps developed for Kubernetes are different, because they interact with other services and could be stateful, both of which are tough to replicate in a local setup.
 Developers are used to the luxury of hot reloading and debugging to quickly test and improve the app.
 When it comes to developing apps for Kubernetes, the developer needs to build and push the container image to the registry and then update Kubernetes pod.
 After all the time consuming tasks, developers still can’t hot-reload and debug their apps directly.

-Over the time, there have been tools which help fasten the process of building the container image, automate the process of pushing to the registry and update Kubernetes with the change.
+Over time, there have been tools that help fasten the process of building the container image, automate the process of pushing to the registry, and update Kubernetes with the change.
 While these tools can be a great addition, they’re quite inadequate from a developer’s perspective.
 That is why I want to introduce you to Telepresence and how it can be used to improve the developer experience for Kubernetes apps being developed and debugged locally.

 Telepresence is a lightweight development tool that can help you to debug and develop apps deployed to Kubernetes seamlessly.
 Basically, you could have a process running on your local system (without necessarily having to build containers) and telepresence will proxy all the requests back and forth from the cluster to that process.
 How does it do it?